-Cats are one of the most beloved pets that a pet parent can have.
-Felines are often seen as sweet and mysterious in nature.
-People that have felines as pets often feel as though they have a good friend or family member in their lives.
-At Innovetpet, we know better than most just how special pets are.
-Seeing our furry friends in poor health is a scary thing.
-No one wants to see their beloved pet in ill health, and it can be upsetting when it does happen.
+Cats are one of the most beloved pets you can have.
+People that have felines understand what a treat it is to have them around.
+At Innovet, we know better than most just how special pets are.
+Seeing your cat's health in decline is scary, and it can be upsetting when it does happen.

-Something that seems to come out of the blue is a feline experiencing an allergic reaction.
-An allergic reaction can happen suddenly due to a variety of reasons.
-For example, allergic reactions can occur with foods, medicines, and environmental allergens or toxins.
+Something that can come out of the blue is an allergic reaction.
+Allergic reactions can occur with foods, medicines, and environmental allergens or toxins.

-In this article, we will help pet parents learn more about Benadryl for cats.
-We will cover whether it is safe, what side effects to look out for, and more.
-This way, you will be a truly informed pet parent that has the best interests of your feline friend at heart and in the mind as well.
+In this article, we'll help cat parents learn whether Benadryl (diphenhydramine) is safe for cats.
+We'll also cover what side effects to look out for.
+This way, you will be a truly informed cat owner that has the best interests of your feline friend.

 What Exactly Is Benadryl for Cats?

-So, what is exactly is Benadryl for cats?
-The answer is that Benadryl is a common medication that is given for allergic reactions.
-It can help with the symptoms and side effects of allergies and allergic reactions.
-The medication is available in tablet form and as an injection.
-It is usually given in tablet form.
-However, severe allergic reactions require the liquid injection of Benadryl for felines.
-Other uses for this medication are insomnia and motion sickness.
+So, what exactly is Benadryl for cats?
+Benadryl is the brand name for the drug diphenhydramine hydrochloride.
+The medication is available in tablets and as an injection.
+Serious reactions require the liquid injection of Benadryl for felines.
+Other uses for this medication are to treat insomnia and motion sickness.

 How Does Benadryl Work As A Medication?

-Benadryl is of a class of drugs known as an anti-histamine.
-Anti-Histamine works against histamines.
-Histamines cause allergic reactions after they attach to cells in the body.
-The function of Benadryl as an anti-histamine is to block the attachment of histamines to the cells
+Benadryl is the brand of a class of drugs known as antihistamines.
+Antihistamine works against histamines, which cause reactions after they attach to cells in the body.
+The function of Benadryl as an antihistaminic agent is to block the attachment of histamines to the cells.

-When histamines, also known as inflammatory substances, attach to the cells, they typically cause what is referred to as an allergic reaction.
-Benadryl is an antihistamine.
-As an anti-histamine, Benadryl works to prevent the histamines from attaching to the cells.
-Ideally, blocking the histamines allows it to prevent the allergic reaction from occurring in the first place.
-In other cases, it can lessen the reaction to allergies.
+When histamines attach to the cells, they typically cause an allergic reaction.
+Benadryl is a common antihistamine that works to prevent histamines from attaching to the body's cells.
+Ideally, antihistamine drugs prevent the allergic reaction from occurring in the first place.

 Diphenhydramine is precisely what you find in Benadryl as the active ingredient.
 Benadryl is merely the brand name.
-You can also find diphenhydramine in its generic form under its actual name or under another brand's name with diphenhydramine as the active ingredient.
+You can also find diphenhydramine in its generic form under its actual name or another brand with diphenhydramine as the active ingredient.

 Can You Give Cats Benadryl?